Resume Tips

 1. Start with a Clear and Objective Statement

-Include an objective, concise and clear declaration that emphasizes the job or industry you’re looking to enter.
-The statement should outline your career objectives and explain how hiring you will benefit the employer.
+Include a concise objective statement that focuses on the specific job or industry you’re seeking.
+The objective statement should communicate your career goals and indicate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application